 Related to grid layouts is the collage, a popular tool for several years in the web design community.
 Collages are a great way to combine several works into one message.
+Here is a handpicked list of top Photo Collage maker apps , with their popular features and website links.
 If your work collection would benefit from this approach, look into the Snow layout on Pixpa.

 Some other trends popping up for 2021 involve the sort of photographs that site designers are using.
 While not entirely applicable to artists' portfolios, it's interesting to note that the prevalence of photos of people is trending downward.
 The coronavirus pandemic has taken its toll even on web design, and more and more designers are focusing on things other than people's faces.
 In a world where design highlights what we are most used to seeing, these days, that is not people's faces.